-Turning a basement into a living space ranks among the top 10 remodeling projects, according to the National Association of the Remodeling Industry (NARI).
+Turning a basement into a finished living space ranks among the top 10 remodeling projects, according to the National Association of the Remodeling Industry (NARI).
 Not only does the project bring life to a sometimes-forgotten space, it also boosts resale value: According to the 2017 NARI Remodeling Impact Report, homeowners could recoup almost two-thirds of their costs for a basement conversion.
 While NARI estimates the cost to finish a basement as about $40,000, a DIY version can cost a lot less, especially if you’re creative with some of the basics.
-Here are eight tips to help get you started.
+Here are eight tips to help get you started on your finished basement.

 1. Start Small—But With Flair

 When people use up their budget on finishing the entire basement, the result may look bland, says Leah Smith of Ohio-based contractor Buckeye Basements.
 Instead, think about “finishing a smaller area, and use your funds to incorporate some fun features,” she advises.
 Adding a wet bar or a big-screen TV, or making aesthetic upgrades with brick or stone “can take the finished basement to the next level and greatly add in resale value.”

 Moisture and leaks can curse a basement, finished or not, says Smith.
 So make sure there are no water or moisture issues.
 “If so,” she says, “consult a company specializing in waterproofing and water-related repairs.”

 Since basement flooring can get expensive, Smith suggests luxury vinyl tile, or LVT.
 “It’s water resistant,” she says, “and results in huge savings compared to traditional tile installation.”
 For a more industrial look, refinish with concrete and use large area or throw rugs.